 The creation of a graduate thesis enables students to stretch themselves in the direction of their choice.
 Topics are chosen based on the interests of the student and vary from architectural and landscape history to policy analysis, from materials-based inquiry to industrial archaeology, and beyond.
+Below is a list of theses completed by our program graduates organized by year completed.
 The typical program length is two years, although students may apply for advanced standing.

 For an idea of what our students and alumni are talking about right now, visit the USC Heritage Conservation Network Facebook page!